Skip to main content

 Astrologers, who believe that stars mysteriously direct our lives, claim it makes a great difference “under what sign" a person was born.
 Be aware, however, that the “sign" assigned to each month in horoscopes is not the constellation where the Sun is in that month, but where it would have been in ancient times.
 The difference is discussed in the section on the precession of the equinoxes (See the chapter “The Precession").

-This page titled 4.2: Signs of the Zodiac is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 4.2: Signs of the Zodiac is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation